volfpeter/install-guides/elementary-os-6.md

 ## Post installation

+Run `sudo ubuntu-drivers install` in case some drivers are missing.

 - Go to `flathub.org` and install an application to add the Flathub remote to AppCenter.
 - Open AppCenter and update everything.
 - Open Terminal and install possibly missing drivers (NVidia for example): `sudo ubuntu-drivers install`.